triplecanopy/skrollr/README.md

 ### scale=1

-By default skrollr uses the largest key frame and makes document height + viewport height this high, thus the max possible scroll top offset.
+By default, skrollr uses the largest key frame and makes document height + viewport height this high, thus the max possible scroll top offset.
 If your animation runs too fast or too slow, just adjust the scale value.

+`scale` only affects keyframes in absolute mode.

 When `forceHeight` is set to false, `scale` is ignored.